glimpsers/project-prep/requirments.md

 ## User Stories

-**Title**: User Story : As a user I would like to login and choose my intersts and see them at the home page in the website.
+**Title**: User Story : As a user I would like to log in and choose my interests and see them at the home page in the website.

-**Title**: User Story : As a user I would like to checkout my profile and do edit on it.
+**Title**: User Story : As a user I would like to checkout my profile and make edits on it.

 **Title**:  User Story : As a user I would like to see the public posts at the Home page.

-**Title**:  User Story : As a user I would like to write my opinion in a post and share it with others on my profile.
+**Title**:  User Story : As a user I would like to write my opinion in a post and share it with others on my Home Page.

 <p> &nbsp; </p>